markansell/markansell.github.io/about.md

     title=\"TEDx talk\">TEDx talk</a>.<br><br>I'm interested in innovative hardware
     product development because, when I was younger, a computer allowed me to aspire towards a career in engineering.
-Coming from a family of non-engineers and being first in my family to attend college in the U.S., I would watch video of leaders who inspired me, such as Steve Jobs and Oprah Winfrey, as motivation.<br><br>Fostering an international perspective is important to me, as a child of two immigrants
+Coming from a family of non-engineers and being first in my family to attend college in the U.S., I would watch videos of leaders who inspired me, such as Steve Jobs and Oprah Winfrey, as motivation.<br><br>Fostering an international perspective is important to me, as a child of two immigrants
     - my mom Armenian from Beirut, Lebanon and my dad a Kiwi from New Zealand.
 At